percona/pbm-docs/docs/reference/glossary.md

 Once a transaction is committed, it will remain so.

+## EBS-snapshot

+An EBS (Amazon Elastic Block Storage) snapshot is the point-in-time copy of your data, and can be used to enable disaster recovery, migrate data across regions and accounts, and improve backup compliance.

 ## GCP

 GCP (Google Cloud Platform) is the set of services, including storage service, that runs on Google Cloud infrastructure.